Why Every Side Project Should Have a Backup Plan (And How to Build One)

 Is all this overkill for a hobby app with four users?
 Slightly — and I’d still do it, because the cost is about an hour to set up and near-zero to run, while the cost of not having it is the project itself.
 You don’t need the full enterprise ceremony: skip the off-site leg only if you genuinely don’t mind starting over.

 For anything with users, anything you’ve put real hours into, or anything you’d be gutted to lose, this is the cheapest insurance you’ll ever buy.
 Automate the dump, push it off the box, and actually test the restore.
-The version of you reading this calmly is doing a favour for the version of you who, one day, will be very, very glad it’s there.
+Set it up once, and then leave the future to look after itself.
+The version of you reading this calmly is doing a quiet favour for the version of you who, one day, at the worst possible moment, will be very, very glad it’s there.